Multitask Learning Can Improve Worst-Group Outcomes

 \subsection{Datasets}

 We conduct experiments across three datasets.
-To relieve the burden of compute, we introduce a fourth dataset which is a smaller, sub-sampled version of one of the original datasets for ablations. \begin{description} \item[Waterbirds:] This image classification dataset was introduced by \cite{sagawa2019distributionally}.
+To relieve the burden of compute, we introduce a fourth dataset, a smaller, sub-sampled version of one of the original datasets for ablations. \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Waterbirds:} This image classification dataset was introduced by \cite{sagawa2019distributionally}.
 The task is to distinguish between species of land and water birds.
 It consists of bird images sourced from the CUB dataset \cite{wah2011caltech} and superimposed on land or water backgrounds from the Places dataset \cite{zhou2017places}.
-The label (type of bird) is spuriously correlated with background, resulting in 4 groups.
-Since this is a small dataset (4,795 train examples), we also use it for ablations. \item[MultiNLI:] This is a natural language inference dataset.
+The label (type of bird) is spuriously correlated with the background, resulting in 4 groups.
+Since this is a small dataset ($4795$ train examples), we also use it for ablations.

+\item \textbf{MultiNLI:} This is a natural language inference dataset.
 The task is to classify whether the second sentence is entailed by, contradicts, or is neutral with respect to the first sentence \citep{williams-etal-2018-broad}.
-Following \cite{sagawa2019distributionally}, we utilize the presence of negation words as a spurious attribute, leading to the creation of a total of 6 groups. \item[Civilcomments:] The Civilcomments dataset is a toxicity classification dataset that contains comments from online forums \cite{borkan2019nuanced, pmlr-v139-koh21a}.
+Following \cite{sagawa2019distributionally}, we utilize the presence of negation words as a spurious attribute, leading to the creation of a total of $6$ groups.

+\item \textbf{Civilcomments:} The Civilcomments dataset is a toxicity classification dataset that contains comments from online forums \cite{borkan2019nuanced, pmlr-v139-koh21a}.
 Along with the toxicity label, each text is annotated with additional overlapping sub-group labels of 8 demographic identities: male, female, LGBTQ, Christian, Muslim, other religions, Black, and White.
-As per \citet{pmlr-v139-koh21a} and \cite{sagawa2019distributionally}, we defines 16 overlapping groups by taking the Cartesian product of the binary toxicity label and each of the above 8 demographic identities. \item[Civilcomments-small:] As Civilcomments is a large dataset of about 448,000 datapoints, we create a sub-group stratified subset of 5\% for conducting ablations and other detailed experiments.
-Our subset contains 13,770, 2,039, and 4,866 datapoints in our train, validation, and test split, respectively. \end{description}
+As per \citet{pmlr-v139-koh21a} and \cite{sagawa2019distributionally}, we defines $16$ overlapping groups by taking the Cartesian product of the binary toxicity label and each of the above $8$ demographic identities.

+\item \textbf{Civilcomments-small:} As Civilcomments is a large dataset of about $448000$ datapoints, we create a sub-group stratified subset of $5\%$ for conducting ablations and other detailed experiments.
+Our subset contains $13770$, $2039$, and $4866$ datapoints in our train, validation, and test split, respectively. \end{enumerate}